Rates & Fees

-If you are buying your first home, it is a momentous occasion worthy of a celebration.
-However, before you go to a mortgage lender, you want to have a few things in order and understand the factors that affect the loan amount you receive and determine your interest rate.
+Before you go to a mortgage lender, you want to have a few things in order and understand the factors that affect the loan amount you receive and determine your interest rate.

-Your credit is a factor, and it is something you have been working on your whole life.
+Your credit is a factor, and it’s something you have been working on your whole life.
 Excellent credit can get you a larger loan and better rates, but you may still qualify with good credit.
 Most mortgage lenders prefer a credit score of 660 or higher, but some lenders accept scores as low as 580.

 Debt-to-income (DTI) ratio plays a part too.
 Most lenders like a DTI below 36 percent, but like your credit score, so many factors are considered that a high DTI ratio in itself will not likely disqualify you.

-A down payment is good, if you can afford one, especially to keep your interest rate and monthly payments low.
+Making a down payment is good, if you can afford one, especially to keep your interest rate and monthly payments low.
 In an ideal scenario, you would have around 20 percent of the loan amount saved for a down payment.
 If a 20 percent down payment isn't feasible, you may be eligible for an FHA loan.
 With FHA loans, 3.5 percent is a common down payment.
 You will likely be responsible for closing costs (and other fees) when you complete your loan, so keep this in mind and decide if you can afford these additional costs.

 What You Will Pay: PITI